 The entire crown treatment is completed over two visits with our friendly staff.
 During the final visit, we remove the temporary crown and thorough clean the tooth.
 The final crown is temporarily affixed so we can assess bite and appearance.
 Slight modifications, if needed, can be made immediately.
 When we are completely satisfied with the state of the final restoration, we bond the crown over the tooth, where it will remain for several years.

-Customarily, Drs.
-Daftary and Mahallati require two dental visits to fabricate a crown.
+Customarily, Dr. Mahallati requires two dental visits to fabricate a crown.
 However, exceptional circumstances may require extra visits depending upon the patient’s needs.